 All these plans are easy to establish, offer tax benefits and provide you with a disciplined way of saving for retirement.
 A quick conversation with your financial advisor will help you determine which option best fits your needs.

 Just as maintaining positive cash flow and building up an emergency fund are important in your personal life, they are critical to a small business.

 Of course, when you’re starting out, maintaining an adequate cash flow can be challenging.
 Especially as you consider your needs to have cash on hand to seize business opportunities or respond to unexpected expenses.

-A conversation with your banker, your financial advisor and accountant should help you determine the best way to have cash at the ready when you need it without jeopardizing the day-to-day operations of your business.
+A conversation with your financial advisor and accountant should help you determine the best way to have cash at the ready when you need it without jeopardizing the day-to-day operations of your business.